-The MES program offers a variety of elective courses throughout the year.
+The MES program offers a variety of elective coursesin the fall and winter semesters.
 Below are descriptions of the courses we are planning to offer during the 2017-2018 academic year, pending sufficient enrollment.
-If you are interested in being put on the list of interested students for one of these courses, please contact the MES Graduate Secretary at firstname.lastname@example.org or 780-492-0998.
+Please note: the courses are offered only once per academic year.
+If you are interested in being put on the list of interested students for one of these courses, please contact the MES Graduate Secretary at email@example.com or 780-492-0998.

 EDU 593 Organizational Behaviour in Educational Settings

 EDU 593 Understanding Professional Development for Teachers